 The Crazyflie is sold as a kit, it requires some assembly and soldering.
-The wiki contains Assembly instructions.
-There is also a video describing the assembly steps:
+There is a video describing the assembly steps:

 Once assembled you will need a computer, a gamepad and the Crazyradio dongle to fly the Crazyflie.